xXHunterRaiXx/countries-api-project-may-2025/version-1/README.md

 ### Step 1: Set up Routes with `react-router`

-1. In App.jsx file, set up Routes for each page (Home page, SavedCountries page, Country page) using react-router.
-You can use this [react-router guide](https://docs.google.com/document/d/18jxCUA0bebCyYaIHy8aaKMgOQH4w5-b-iCGDWpV4K4M/edit?tab=t.hbxxe6vmm0fq#heading=h.snu4ai1ffrgi) to help you
+1. In App.jsx file, set up Routes for each page (Home page, SavedCountries page, CountryDetail page) using `react-router`.
+You can use this [react-router guide](https://docs.google.com/document/d/18jxCUA0bebCyYaIHy8aaKMgOQH4w5-b-iCGDWpV4K4M/edit?tab=t.hbxxe6vmm0fq#heading=h.snu4ai1ffrgi) to help you get started
-2. In the `src` folder, create a `pages` folder and set up page components for each page (Home page, SavedCountries page, Country page)
+2. In the `src` folder, create a `pages` folder and set up a folder for each page (Home page, SavedCountries page, CountryDetail page)
 3. Update the Header component, so that clicking on "Where in the world?" should link to the Home page, and clicking on "Saved Countries" should link to the SavedCountries page.
 You will need to use the Link component provided by the `react-router` library.
 4. Don't forget to push your code to Github!